mattsills/mattsills.github.io/_posts/2024-03-02-rabin-karp.md

 \end{align*}
 $$

-We clearly cannot start to compute $H_2$ before we have computed $H_1$, and so must wait to issue the multiplication $B*H_1$ until we have computed $H_1$, which involves computing $B*H_0$, which takes at least 4 cycles.
+We clearly cannot start to compute $$H_2$$ before we have computed $$H_1$$, and so must wait to issue the multiplication $$B*H_1$$ until we have computed $$H_1$$, which involves computing $$B*H_0$$, which takes at least 4 cycles.
 This is what's known as a *loop-carried dependency*.
 The processor can try to stay busy by executing the other operations while the multiply is running, but ultimately the latency of the multiplication puts a limit on the overall throughput.

 To see this, I find it helpful to draw out the computation graph over time ([here is a very good overview of the general technique](https://fgiesen.wordpress.com/2018/03/05/a-whirlwind-introduction-to-dataflow-graphs/)).
 Time flows downward, and arrows represent data dependencies between instructions.
 I've drawn out part of an iteration of an unrolled loop (I only included the loads for two windows to avoid cluttering things up too much):

 ![](../assets/images/rabin-karp/dataflow01.jpg)

 This may not line up exactly with the exact instructions that the processor executes in parallel, but does give the gist of it.
 Of particular note, you can see that the multiplications of the elements falling out of the window can be issued long before they are needed.
-It's the dependency on multiplying the hash by $B$ is the bottleneck.
+It's the dependency on multiplying the hash by $$B$$ is the bottleneck.

 ## "Parallelizing" the Process